CoinWorth-Capital/PriceDefender-DApp/README.md

 # PriceDefender-DApp
-App to explore automated single-sided liquidity support for ERC-20 tokens via Uniswap API Intended for large holders of tokens with between $1M and $500M USD market cap A modified version can also be built on Solana, using double-sided liquidity in small ranges
+App to create automated single-sided liquidity support for ERC-20 tokens via Uniswap v4 Intended for large holders of tokens with between $1M and $500M USD market cap A modified version can also be built on Solana, using double-sided liquidity "zaps" with small ranges

 ### Value Proposition
 - Makes tokens more attractive investments via support at key prices and healthy recoveries after declines